 Our campaign priorities

-As part of our campaign to improve uptake of this lifesaving vaccine we are asking all MPs to make this an issue in their constituencies by writing to local GPs and universities and asking them to do more to inform and motivate the young people in their care.
-To assist in this we have produced template letters and local press releases for use by MPs.
+As part of our campaign to keep young people safe from Men W we are asking all MPs to highlight this issue in their constituencies by writing to universities and asking them to do more to inform and motivate the young people in their care.
+To assist in this we have produced a template letter for use by MPs.

 As a part of our ongoing commitment to keep MPs updated on key issues around meningitis we publish regular MP briefing documents and hold annual briefing events in Westminster.
 Attended by families directly affected by the disease, these events offer an ideal opportunity to hear first-hand how this devastating disease changed their lives and futures.